kevinmarlis/Cinema-Scope/README.md

 # Cinema-Scope

-An aggregate calendar of independent film screenings around Los Angeles.
+An aggregate calendar of independent film screenings around Los Angeles, using Python to scrape theater websites.